phone(833)316-3170 homeinfo@agavehomeloans.com

 Loan Limits in Arizona

-A borrower can borrow up to the maximum conventional conforming loan limit, or $726,200, for a single-family unit.
-If you have your full VA loan entitlement, there is no loan limit past what lenders are willing to offer.
+A borrower can borrow up to the maximum conventional conforming loan limit, or $806,500, for a single-family home.
+If you have your full VA loan entitlement, there could be no loan limit past what lenders are willing to offer.

 Down Payment: No Down Payment

-Mortgage Insurance: ot required for a VA loan
+Mortgage Insurance: Not required for a VA loan

 Which Type of Loan is Right For Me in Arizona?

 There is no universal loan that fits everyone perfectly.
-Even if you qualify for a USDA, FHA, or VA loan, you could still get better terms in a conventional loan if you have a high credit score or can make a large down payment.
+Even if you qualify for a Home Equity Loan, HELOC, FHA, or VA loan, you could still get better terms in a Conventional loan if you have a high credit score or can make a large down payment.
+If cashing-out equity for debt consolidation, it might depend on the interest rate of your first mortgage.
+Many borrowers find it harder to qualify for a HELOC.

 A loan specialist can help you review your unique financial situation and help you find your best option.
-Even if you do not think you qualify for a specific loan, our specialist can tell you more than we cover in this overview.
+Not sure you qualify?
+Our specialist can explain more than what’s covered in this overview.

-Let Agave Experts Help You Choose Between Conventional, FHA, VA, and USDA Loan Options.
+Let Agave Experts Help You Choose Between Conventional, FHA, VA, and Home Equity Loan Options.

-If you need help determining which mortgage loan is right for your house hunt in Arizona, let us help!
-We believe in a “Client first” approach to delivering the services and lending options that fit your financial situation.
+Need help choosing the right mortgage for your Arizona home or refinance?
+We’re here to help!
+We believe in a “client first” approach to delivering the services and lending options that fit your financial situation.
 We even communicate on your behalf with lenders to ensure you get the best deal possible!
 Contact us today for a consultation.

 pic